 The Fe and Zn estimations were done using an atomic absorption spectrophotometer (AAS) based on tri-acid mixture method (Sahrawat et al., 2002) at the Central Analytical Services Laboratory, ICRISAT, Patancheru.
 The grain samples were finely ground (<60 mesh for grain samples) using cyclone mill and oven dried at 60°C for 48 h before conducting the Fe and Zn assays.
-The ground and dried grain samples of 0.5 g were transferred to 125 ml conical flasks.
-Twelve ml of tri-acid mixture of nitric acid, sulfuric acid and perchloric acid (9:2:1(v/v)) were added to the flasks.
-The flour samples were digested at room temperature for 3 h, followed by digestion for 2-3 h on a hot plate, until the digest was clear or colorless.
-The digests were used for Fe and Zn determination using AAS.
+The ground and dried grain samples of 0.5 g were transferred to 125-mL conical flasks.
+Twelve milliliters of tri-acid mixture of HNO3, H2SO4, and HClO4 (9:2:1 [v/v]) were added to the flasks.
+The flour samples were digested at room temperature for 3 h followed by digestion for 2 to 3 h on a hot plate until the digest was clear or colorless.
+The digests were used for Fe and Zn determination using an AAS.